chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/incert-custom-certs.md

 EOF
 ```

-Then run the following command to create the Nginx container.
-This command uses Chainguard's public Nginx image and mounts the `cert.pem`, `key.pem`, and `nginx.default.conf` files we've created into the `/etc/nginx/conf.d` directory within the container.
+Then run the following command to create the nginx container.
+This command uses Chainguard's public nginx image and mounts the `cert.pem`, `key.pem`, and `nginx.default.conf` files we've created into the `/etc/nginx/conf.d` directory within the container.
 It also includes the `-p` option, allowing you to forward requests on your host's port `8443` to the container's port `8443`.

 ```sh
 docker run -p 8443:8443 -d \